-Sources of all Graphs in this page: SMART+ SHI employees survey Building vocational skills of SHI youth can be used to earn a living without relocating.
+Source: Respondents of SMART+ Trainee survey

+Building vocational skills of SHI youth will expand income earing opportunities and enable them to earn a living without relocating.
 It also has the potential for increasing diversity in job roles and leading to higher retention along with opportunities for growth.
-TMF could engage in a market research to identify vocational skils relevant for its SMART+ trainees.

-As discussed earlier if skills imparted through ARISE+ can be honed further in SMART+ along with opportunities to choose from a variety of relevant vocational skills then many SHI candidates could evolve into entrepreneurs or assist their families in existing businesses or pick up jobs in the vicinity of their homes.
+TMF could engage in a market research to identify evolve into entrepreneurs or assist their families in existing businesses or pick up jobs in the vicinity of their homes.
 Such kind of employment may bring long term prospect in their lives.

+As discussed earlier if skills imparted through ARISE+ can be honed further in SMART+ along with opportunities to choose from a variety of relevant vocational skills then many SHI candidates could